Mahan Esfahani: Career

 As a leading harpsichordist, Esfahani's programming and work in commissioning new compositions has drawn the attention of critics and audiences across Europe, Asia, and North America.
 He was the first harpsichordist to be a BBC Radio 3 New Generation Artist (2008–2010), and to be honoured by an award from the Borletti-Buitoni Trust (2009).
 He has also been a nominee for Gramophone Classical Music Awards Artist of the Year (2014, 2015, and 2017).

 His work for the harpsichord has resulted in recitals in major concert halls and events including the Wigmore Hall and Queen Elizabeth Hall in London; the Konzerthaus Berlin; the Edinburgh International Festival; Oji Hall, Tokyo; the Forbidden City Concert Hall, Beijing; Lincoln Center's Mostly Mozart Festival, New York; the Al Bustan Festival, Beirut; and the Jerusalem Arts Festival.

 He has had concerto appearances with the Chicago Symphony Orchestra, BBC Symphony Orchestra, Royal Liverpool Philharmonic, Melbourne Symphony, Auckland Philharmonia, Symfonický orchestr Českého rozhlasu, Orquesta de Navarra, Malta Philharmonic Orchestra, Aarhus Symphony Orchestra, Hamburg Symphony, Munich Chamber Orchestra, and Britten Sinfonia.
 He is an artistic partner for 2016–2019 with the Los Angeles Chamber Orchestra, and has played as part of the Manchester Collective.

 Performances include his Carnegie Hall debut in spring of 2018, recitals at the Amsterdam Concertgebouw and Thüringer Bachwochen with violinist Liza Ferschtman, concertos with the Kammerakademie Potsdam, and the continuation of a multi-year project of the complete keyboard works of J.S.
 Bach for Wigmore Hall, with whom he has enjoyed an association since he made his debut there.

 Following three years as artist-in-residence at New College, Oxford, he continues his academic associations as an honorary member at Keble College, Oxford, where he serves as patron of the Keble Early Music Festival.
 Esfahani also became professor of harpsichord at The Guildhall School of Music & Drama in the spring of 2015.
-He can be frequently heard as a commentator on BBC Radio 3 and BBC Radio 4 and as a host for such programs as Record Review, Building a Library, and Sunday Feature.
-For the latter programme he is currently at work on his third radio documentary following two programmes on such subjects as the history of African-American composers in the classical sphere.
+He can be frequently heard as a commentator on BBC Radio 3 and BBC Radio 4 and as a host for such programmes as Record Review, Building a Library, and Sunday Feature.
+For the last programme he is currently at work on his third radio documentary following two programmes on such subjects as the history of African-American composers in the classical sphere.

+In August 2025 Esfahani was the guest on the BBC Radio 3 programme The Lebrecht Interview.